Donnzh/polymer-reminder/README.md

 ###Methods:

-Compile reminder's features and functions into an new component ```<my-reminder>``` and add it into the main content of the index.html, so the app will render reminders section when it called.
+Compile reminder's features into a new component ```<my-reminder>``` and add it to the main content of the index.html, the app will render reminders section when it called.

 > Adding reminder section to content: